ChevronETC/Jets.jl/README.md

 ```

 ## Jets
-A jet `J` of type `Jet` is the main construct in this package.
-It can be used on its own; but is more often mapped to a linear or nonlinear operators which are described in the following two sections.
+A jet `jet<:Jet` is the main construct in this package.
+It can be used on its own; but is more often wrapped in a linear or nonlinear operators which will be discussed shortly.
 We associate the following methods with `jet::Jet`:
 ```julia
 f!(d, jet, m; kwargs...) # function map from domain to range df!(d, jet, m; kwargs...) # linearized function map from domain to range